ABOUT THE AUTHOR

 I grew up near San Francisco.
 As the oldest of five children, I loved to tell stories to my younger brother and sisters.
 Learning to read opened up the world of books, and at a young age I decided to become a writer.
 I started my first book at the age of eleven, but never even finished the first chapter!
 I continued to write through high school and college, and began amassing an impressive collection of rejection slips.

 Mid-way through my teaching career, I took off several years to raise my son.
-While I was at home, I started to write down stories to amuse him, and to fictionalize incidents from my teaching experience.
+While I was at home, I started to write stories to amuse him, and to fictionalize incidents from my teaching experience.
 I had intended to write non-fiction and curriculum materials, but when I sat down to write, the words poured out as stories and poems.
 It was as if all the children I had taught over the years were now telling me stories.

-My children’s books are:
+My children’s books (in order of publication) are:

 The West Texas Chili Monster

 Now We Can Have a Wedding